 Maneuvering the online job search is a big part of how I help job seekers land jobs.
 While technology is great for making life easier, it can also be a bit overwhelming.
 This holds true for the online job search.
 Job searchers can quickly become overwhelmed by all the options, links and redirects.
 I have a few of my favorites but I also did some additional web searching to find new job board contenders.
 This list is updated frequently so feel free to stop back and visit for any job board updates.
 The sites start with my top picks up top, followed by other job boards that popped up in my search, in no particular order.

 ZipRecruiter is a new favorite.
 This aggregator grabs jobs from all across the web for job seekers.
 It also makes candidate searching and outreach easy for recruiters.
 Since these are the people you want to be found by, I’d say this job board got it right!
-Search ZipRecruiter now on NG Career Strategy!
+Search now:

 3. Google Jobs

 Is there anything Google doesn’t do well?
 Of course the Google job board is awesome.
 The thing I like most about Google’s job board is the amount of filters that help you to slice and dice your job data – similar to any basic google search function.
 Google is also an aggregator and I noticed it does grab jobs from Linkedin.

 “I’m currently working through your Job Search Accelerator modules and learning so much!
 I really feel like this is the first job hunt where I know what I’m doing.” – Joseph, Landed a Job at Amazon after Joining the Job Search Accelerator

 This search engine is also an aggregator (same as ZipRecruiter, Google, and Linkedin).
 It basically searches the entire web based on your keywords and actually pulls jobs from your Monsters and CareerBuilders; ultimately eliminating your need to jump from board to board.
 Just a note: Linkedin and Indeed don’t pull from the same pool of jobs so you’ll want to search both.